melsman/mlkit/doc/arm64-abi.md

 supported: wrappers must retain the existing exported-call exception policy and restore the foreign frame/preserved registers before returning to C.

+### Private allocation/reset helper convention

+New object-allocation sites pass their region in `x16`, word count in `x17`, and receive the result in `x16`.
+Reset sites pass and retain their region in `x16`.
+Shared preserving stubs save `x0`–`x15`, `x19`–`x26`, `d0`–`d29`, and LR in a 448-byte frame before calling the existing runtime helpers.
+Profiling allocation additionally passes its program point in a 16-byte caller stack slot.

+Inline allocation/reset paths use only `x16`, `x17`, and `x30`; the incoming ML
+return address is already saved in the function frame.
+The shared stub preserves its own BL return address.
+These helpers do not collect; allocation may request collection at a later ML entry.
+See [allocation paths](arm64-allocation-paths.md) for page boundaries, reset eligibility, and retained runtime bookkeeping.

 ## GC contract

 The C collector selects this ARM format under `DARWIN_NATIVE`.
 X64 continues